 Cultural Heritage Theft

-The photos below show details of 2 types of Ethiopian crosses or meskel.
-They are Orit Orthodox ceremonial crosses that I believe to be stolen.
+The photos below show details of 2 types of Orthodox crosses or meskel.
+They are Orthodox ceremonial crosses that I believe to be stolen.
 I came across them in a retail shop in Perth, Western Australia.
 What were they doing Down Under – more than 10,000 kilometres from Ethiopia?
-Questionable provenance of antique Ethiopian crosses!
+Questionable provenance of antique Orthodox crosses!
 Were they plunder, stolen from Lalibela rock-hewn monasteries by rebels in 2021?
 Cultural heritage theft needs to stop.

 The provenance of the 2 crosses was highly suspect.
 Part of a label is shown below.
 It lacked manufacture details.